 We’re pretty sure we’re the best place to work, period.
 Some of our developer benefits include:

-- Personal development plan and annual potential annual performance bonuses
+- Personal development plan and potential annual performance bonuses.

-- Awesome office facilities; cinema, video game suite, state of the art kitchen and custom poker room (Middlesbrough studio)
+- Awesome office facilities; cinema, video game suite and state of the art kitchen (Middlesbrough studio).